An Improved Standard Model Comes with Explicit CPV and Productive of BAU: Introduction

-where $Y^{q}$ are $3 \times 3$ Yukawa-coupling matrices for quark types $q=u$, $d$ and $\epsilon$ is the $2 \times 2$ antisymmetric tensor. $Q_L$ are left-handed quark doublets, and $d_R$ and $u_R$ are right-handed down- and up-type quark singlets, respectively, in their weak eigenstates. \\
+where $Y^{q}$ are $3 \times 3$ Yukawa-coupling matrices for quark types $q=u$, $d$ and $\epsilon$ is the $2 \times 2$ antisymmetric tensor. $Q_L$ is left-handed quark doublets, and $d_R$ and $u_R$ are right-handed down- and up-type quark singlets in their weak eigenstates, respectively. \\

-When the Higgs doublet $\Phi$ acquires a VEV, $\langle \Phi \rangle = \left( \right)$, Eq.(1) yields mass terms for quarks with $M^q=Y^q v / \sqrt{2}$ the mass matrices for $q$= $u$, $d$.
-The physical states are obtained by diagonalizing $Y^{u,d}$ with four unitary matrices $U^{u,d}_{L,R}$, as $M^q_{diag.} = U^q_L M^q U^q_R = U^q_L (Y^q v/\sqrt{2} ) U^q_R $, $q$= $u$, $d$.
+When the Higgs doublet $\Phi$ acquires a VEV, $\langle \Phi \rangle = \left( \right)$, Eq.(1) yields mass terms for quarks with $M^q=Y^q v / \sqrt{2}$ the mass matrices for $q$ = $u$, $d$.
+The physical states are obtained by diagonalizing $Y^q$ with four unitary matrices $U^q_{L,R}$, as $M^q_{diag.} = U^q_L M^q U^q_R = U^q_L (Y^q v/\sqrt{2} ) U^q_R $.
 As a result, the charged-current $W^{\pm}$ interactions couple to the physical $u_L$ and $d_L$ quarks with couplings given by

 where